adkelley/javascript-to-purescript/tut02/README.md

 > [<< Introduction](https://github.com/adkelley/javascript-to-purescript) [< Tutorial 1](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01) | [> Tutorial 3](https://github.com/adkelley/javascript-to-purescript/tree/master/tut03)

 The series outline and javascript code samples were borrowed with permission from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
 A fundamental assumption of each tutorial is that you've watched his video before tackling the abstraction in PureScript.
-Brian covers the featured concepts extremely well, and I feel it's better to understand its implementation in the comfort of JavaScript.
+Brian covers the featured concepts extremely well, and I feel it's better that you understand its implementation in the comfort of JavaScript.
 For this tutorial, we're going to look at another example of the abstraction `Box( )` (see [video2](https://egghead.io/lessons/javascript-refactoring-imperative-code-to-a-single-composed-expression-using-box))

 One more time with feeling - You should be already somewhat familiar with the **Box** abstraction.
 You're also able to enter `bower update && pulp run` and `pulp run` after that, to load the library dependencies, compile the program, and run the PureScript code example.
 Finally, if you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut02).
 Let's go!